alanwsmith/watch_file/README.md

 ## Notes

-- Uses `bash` to execute the file.
+- DONE: Uses `bash` to execute the file.

-- Does a `cd` into the file's directory if it's not in the current one.
+- DONE: Does a `cd` into the file's directory if it's not in the current one.

-- Does not execute the file when you first start it up.
+- DONE: Does not execute the file when you first start it up.
 (I went back and forth on this but ended up with not doing the first run.
 The idea being that the app runs the same way all the time.
 That is, it only runs when a change has occurred)

-- TODO: Clears the terminal on start and prints a `Watching FILE_PATH` message.
+- DONE: Clears the terminal on start and prints a `Watching FILE_PATH` message.